AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/frontend/grid.md

 * `SelectOptionCellEditor` is a widget that defines the UI when editing the cell.
 * `SelectOptionCellEditorBloc` binds the UI and the data, the `SelectOptionCellEditor` will be rebuilt if the bloc state changes.
 * `SelectOptionService` handles up the logic for deleting, updating the select option with the backend.
-* `GridSelectOptionCellController` use `IGridCellController` to implement the cell's operations.
+* `GridSelectOptionCellController` use `GridCellController` to implement the cell's operations.

 ![file : grid\_cell.plantuml](../../../../uml/output/Grid\_Cell\_Controller.svg)

-**IGridCellController**
+**GridCellController**

 * Allows getting Read/Write cell data.
 * Listens to the cell date change.
 * Allows getting the corresponding field type option data that is parsed by the `TypeOptionDataParser`.
 * Listens to the field event and loads the cell data if needed.
 For example, the numbered cell should reload when the number format is changed.

-**IGridCellDataParser**
+**GridCellDataParser**

 Allow getting the cell data and then parsing into a specific type.

-**IGridCellDataParser**
+**GridCellDataParser**

-The implementation of `IGridCellDataParser` will parse the `List<int>` into specific cell data.
+The implementation of `GridCellDataParser` will parse the `List<int>` into specific cell data.
 For example, the `SelectOptionCellDataParser` will parse the List into `SelectOptionCellDataPB`.

-**IGridCellDataPersistence**
+**GridCellDataPersistence**

-We can use CellDataPersistence that implements the `IGridCellDataPersistence` to perform normal save operation.
+We can use CellDataPersistence that implements the `GridCellDataPersistence` to perform normal save operation.

-Also, implement the `IGridCellDataPersistence`to provide custom data saving operation.
+Also, implement the `GridCellDataPersistence`to provide custom data saving operation.
 Just like the `DateCellDataPersistence` does.

 **CellService**